16 min read

 Overall, if you value an all-in-one experience for your membership community, Mighty Networks is among the top community platforms I’d recommend.

-My fifth test was Tribe — a modular community platform with strong customization and an app-first orientation.
+My fifth test was Bettermode (the platform formerly known as Tribe, rebranded in 2022), a modular community platform with strong customization and an app-first orientation.
 I considered it Platform Five.

 What I found: Tribe’s flexibility is compelling.
 You can build not just a forum but a full community engine: sub-groups, reputation systems, Q&A, idea boards, and robust integrations (Zapier, analytics, SSO).
 For a creator wanting a platform that scales and adapts, this one stands out among community platforms.